d12frosted/elpa-mirror/gnu/denote-readme.txt

   where necessary, without compromising on the project’s principles.

-16.6 I add TODOs to my files; will the many files slow down the Org agenda?
+17.6 I add TODOs to my notes; will many files slow down the Org agenda?
-───────────────────────────────────────────────────────────────────────────

-  I have not tested it, but assume that yes, many files will slow down the agenda due to how that works.
+───────────────────────────────────────────────────────────────────────

+  Yes, many files will slow down the agenda due to how that works.
+Org collects all files specified in the `org-agenda-files', searches through their contents for timestamped entries, and then loops through all days to determine where each entry belongs.
+The more days and more files, the longer it takes to build the agenda.
+Doing this with potentially hundreds of files will have a noticeable impact on performance.

+  This is not a deficiency of Denote.
+It happens with generic Org files.
+The way the agenda is built is heavily favoring the use of a single file that holds all your timestamped entries (or at least a few such files).
+Tens or hundreds of files are inefficient for this job.
+  Plus doing so has the side-effect of making Emacs open all those files, which you probably do not need.

-  If you want my opinion though, decouple your knowledge base from your ephemeral to-do list: Denote (and others) can be used for the former, while you let standard Org work splendidly for the latter—that is what I do, anyway.
+  If you want my opinion though, be more forceful with the separation of concerns.
+Decouple your knowledge base from your ephemeral to-do
+  list: Denote (and others) can be used for the former, while you let standard Org work splendidly for the latter—that is what I do, anyway.

+  Org has a powerful linking facility, whether you use `org-store-link' or do it via an `org-capture' template.
+If you want a certain note to be associated with a task, just store the task in a single `tasks.org' (or however you name it) and link to the relevant context.

+  Do not mix your knowledge base with your to-do items.
+If you need help figuring out the specifics of this workflow, you are welcome to ask for help in our relevant channels ([Contributing]).

+[Contributing] See section 14

-16.7 I want to sort by last modified, why won’t Denote let me?
+17.7 I want to sort by last modified, why won’t Denote let me?
 ──────────────────────────────────────────────────────────────

   Denote does not sort files and will not reinvent tools that handle